jsaintrocc/myblvmgncube/manual/guide/14-heated-bed-frame.md

     ![](img/14-BedMountsAttached.JPG)\
     *fig 14.11*

-9. Temporarily attach the heated bed to the 4 bed holders on the bed frame using the M4 35mm flat head screws, washers, heated bed springs, and some M4 nuts.
+9. Temporarily attach the heated bed to the 4 bed holders on the bed frame.
+Use the M4 35mm flat head screws, washers, bed leveling springs, and some M4 nuts.
 We'll use the bed to correctly position the 4 bed holders in the next step.

     ![](img/14-BedPostDetail.JPG)\
     *fig 14.12*